 - to promote consistency between staff and others assessing the pupil

 - to ensure we can be held accountable to pupils, parents, Governors, LA, DfE, Ofsted.

 - to provide evidence of the value the school adds to pupil achievement.

 It is our intention to have in place, a system for assessment which:

-can be monitored by leadership at all levels and by the Management Committee
+- can be monitored by leadership at all levels and by the Governing Body

 At the heart of our assessment processes remains our commitment to providing the best learning opportunities for our pupils.
 As highly committed and skilled teachers we will use a variety of techniques to assess pupil’s learning and progress: